MSport bookmaker

 How make bets

 MSport is a mobile-first sports betting platform built specifically for African markets, operating in Nigeria, Ghana, and Uganda under local licences.
-Operated by Mobile Sport Technologies Limited (KC Gaming Networks), it launched in 2016 under the leadership of Nigerian entrepreneur Kunle Agbeyangi.
-The platform is known for its ultra-light app, sub-₦10 minimum stakes, and a growing portfolio of European football club partnerships.
+Operated by Mobile Sport Technologies Limited (KC Gaming Networks), it launched in 2016.
+The platform is known for its ultra-light app, 10 NGN minimum stakes, and a growing portfolio of European football club partnerships.

 - Year founded: 2016 (Nigeria market launch; Ghana and Uganda followed).